ansible/ansible-examples/hadoop/README.md

 Modify group_vars/all to choose the interface for hadoop communication.

-Optionally you change the hadoop specific parameter like port's or directories by editing hadoop_vars/hadoop file.
+Optionally you change the hadoop specific parameter like port's or directories by editing group_vars/all file.

 Before launching the deployment playbook make sure the inventory file ( hosts ) have be setup properly, Here's a sample:

-		[hadoop_master_primary]15yy
+		[hadoop_master_primary]
 		zhadoop1

 		[hadoop_master_secondary]